 Should You Refinance Parent PLUS Loans?October 25, 2019

-Parents spend their days and (sleepless) nights trying to create the best life for their children.
+Parents spend their days and (sleepless) nights trying to create the best lives for their children.
 We bake cookies for bake sales, we spoil them on their birthdays, we shuttle around town to dance classes and lacrosse games, and we even take out loans for them—big loans—to help them pay for college.
 So what happens when your baby is all grown up and graduated from college?
 You cry.
 You celebrate.
 Then you get to refinance your Parent PLUS Loan so you can put a little money back in the “Me” column of your budget.

-Back up.
-What’s a Parent PLUS Loan?
+What is a Parent PLUS Loan?

 Skip ahead if you’re already the proud owner of one of these loans.

 A Parent PLUS Loan is a federal education loan taken out by parents to help pay for their child’s college tuition.
 The U.S. Department of Education actually offers Direct PLUS Loans to parents or graduate and professional students—the loan is simply called a Parent PLUS Loan when it’s made to a parent.